rkayaith/todo/README.md

 TODO:

+	- check if performance has degraded

 	Features:
 		- notifications
 		- countdown to urgent date in list
 		- auto refresh
+		- undo button

 	UX:
 		- improve item editor behaviour when keyboard is open